The Essential Guide on How to Talk with Customers in English

 Guess what?
 That’s true for life as well, and it’s even good advice for communicating in English.
 If it’s your first day at your job, it’s quite alright to be nervous.
 But don’t make the mistake of showing it!

-And remember, as long as you’re adequately prepared, it’s unlikely something will go horribly wrong.
-Just follow these steps to prepare for conversations with customers and clients:
+And remember, as long as you’re adequately prepared, it’s unlikely that anything will go horribly wrong.
+Use the following steps to prepare for conversations with customers and clients.

 Get the right tone

-Sales conversation is mostly about being polite, direct and using simple language.
+A good sales conversation is mostly about being polite and direct while using simple language.
 Make it a habit to use polite terms such as “welcome,” “thank you” and “have a nice day.”

-Try to use the verb “may” instead of “can” (as in, “may I help you?” or “may I offer you a sample?”) which is considered more polite.
+Try to use the verb “may” (as in, “May I help you?” or “May I offer you a sample?”) which is considered more polite than “can.”

 Imitate business English dialogue videos

 The more you practice, the better you’ll get.
 Search for business English dialogues on YouTube, like this helpful one from Twominute English, and try to imitate what you see.
 Pay attention to pronunciation and body language.
 Role play with a friend or practice in front of the mirror.

 Another resource for this type of practice is FluentU.
 Each video comes with interactive captions providing in-context definitions and pronunciations for any word you don’t recognize.
 After you watch a video, there are flashcards and exercises to help you remember what you learned.